-With California facing an urgent and growing shortage of mental health professionals, the UCSF School of Nursing, in collaboration with the UC Davis and UCLA Schools of Nursing, has launched new remote-access training that will prepare 300 psychiatric mental health nurse practitioners (PMHNPs) over five years.
+With California facing an urgent and growing shortage of mental health professionals, the four UC Schools of Nursing — UC Davis, UC Irvine, UCLA and UCSF — collaborated to launch a new online program to prepare new psychiatric mental health nurse practitioners (PMHNPs) in California.

-The first remote-learning, post-master’s certificate of its kind in California, this training is being launched at a time when a shortfall in mental health providers has become widespread across California.
-Over 50% of people with mental illness in the state are not receiving psychiatric care, and many communities in the San Joaquin Valley and Inland Empire have only half as many psychiatrists as other parts of the state.
+This multicampus PMHNP postgraduate certificate program is the first of its kind in California.
+Its training will increase the mental health providers workforce at a time when the shortfall continues to grow across California.
+Over 50% of people with mental illness in the state are not receiving psychiatric care, and many communities, especially those located within rural and inland areas, have only half as many psychiatrists as other parts of the state.

-This PMHNP post-master’s certificate training is a 12-month hybrid that combines remote-access education with three in-person sessions and regional clinical training across California.
-Students can stay in their communities to complete their training.
+The UC PMHNP postgraduate certificate is a 12-month hybrid program that combines online education with three in-person sessions and regional clinical training across California.
+Often, students remain in their communities to complete their clinical training.

-Upon completion of this training, students will sit for the American Nurses Credentialing Center national certification to become a PMHNP.
+Upon completion of this training, students will be eligible to sit for the American Nurses Credentialing Center's Psychiatric Mental Health Nurse Practitioner (Across the Lifespan) Board Certification (PMHNP-BC) to become a board-certified PMHNP.

 Schedule and Application Deadline